 Dr. Axe, for example, allows customers to earn points for signing up to their mailing list, sharing their content on social media, and making purchases.

-This incentivizes customers to become advocates for your brand.
+This incentivizes customers to become advocates for your brand and gives free advertising for your products and loyalty scheme.

 Rather than inundate your site visitors with discount offer pop-ups as soon as they land on your site, focus on building a relationship with them that offers them plenty of rewards throughout the lifespan of their relationship with you.